Frequently Asked Questions

 Question: What kind of classes will I be taking in my program?

-Answer: Classes common to all three of our BS programs include programming, data structures, algorithms, database systems, object-oriented software development, information security, ethics, and capstone.
-There are also program-specific classes such as programming language theory (Computer Science), computer architecture (Computer Science), cryptography (Cybersecurity), computer forensics (Cybersecurity), Linux/UNIX systems (Cybersecurity), ethical hacking (Cybersecurity), software security (Cybersecurity), network security (Cybersecurity), networking (Computer Science and Cybersecurity), operating systems (Computer Science and Cybersecurity), artificial intelligence (Data Science), data mining (Data Science), machine learning (Data Science), and data clustering (Data Science).
+Answer: Classes common to all four of our BS programs include programming, data structures, algorithms, database systems, object-oriented software development, information security, ethics, and capstone.
+There are also program-specific classes such as programming language theory (Computer Science and Data Science), object-oriented software development (Computer Science and Data Science), computer forensics (Cybersecurity), Linux/UNIX systems (Cybersecurity), ethical hacking (Cybersecurity), software security (Cybersecurity and Software Engineering), network security (Cybersecurity), networking (Computer Science, Cybersecurity, and Software Engineering), operating systems (Computer Science, Cybersecurity, and Software Engineering), artificial intelligence (Computer Science and Data Science), data mining (Data Science), machine learning (Data Science), data clustering (Data Science), requirements engineering (Software Engineering), software design and construction (Software Engineering), software testing (Software Engineering), and cloud computing (Software Engineering).

 Back to the top